 PCR review panel: The Technical Committee of the International EPD® System.
-A full list of members is available at www.environdec.com .
+A full list of members available on www.environdec.com .
 The review panel may be contacted via info@.environdec.com .
-Members of the Technical Committee were requested to state any potential conflict of interest with the PCR Committee, and if there were conflicts of interest they were excused from the review.
-Chair of the PCR review: Diogo A. Lopes Silva Review dates: 2023-07-03 until 2023-08-14
+Members of the Technical Committee were requested to state any potential conflict of interest with the PCR moderator or PCR committee and were excused from the review.
+Chair of the PCR review: Lars-Gunnar Lindfors Review dates: 2023-01-11 until 2023-02-13